GeoStat-Framework/PyKrige/README.md

 Regression Kriging
 ------------------

-PyKrige exposes a class `pykrige.rk.MLKrige` that can be used to perform [regression kriging](https://en.wikipedia.org/wiki/Regression-Kriging).
+PyKrige exposes a class `pykrige.rk.RegressionKriging` that can be used to perform [regression kriging](https://en.wikipedia.org/wiki/Regression-Kriging).
 This class takes as parameters a `scikit-learn` regression model, and details of either the Ordinary/UniversalKriging class, and performs a correction steps on the ML regression prediction.

  A demonstration of the regression kriging is provided in `examples.regression_kriging.py`.
 Once again, `scikit-learn` is required to use this functionality.